BaksiLi/CS-Hypomnema/README.md

 	Including NorthKoreaSleuthing.nb
 ### ii.
 Python
 1. ***D-Wave machine Introduction*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	This was part of my undergraduate thesis topic.
 I will sort it up and upload it in the future.
+The code is available now, see [here](https://github.com/BaksiLi/CS-Hypomnema/tree/master/Resources/Quantum/mapcl.py)

 # Acknowledgement
 This repository is licenced under the Creative Commons [BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) (*Attribution-NonCommercial-NoDerivatives 4.0 International*) Licence.